What did you do before creating Twisted Gin?

 Bombay Sapphire Gin is always a staple in the house but I really did enjoy the collaboration between Herno and Four Pillars.
 It was great.
 I could drink that every day.
 When I am in the US, I always look for Philadelphia Distillery Blue Coat which is a wonderful citrus-forward American Dry Gin

-What's next for Afterthought Spirits - any exciting plans?
+What's next for Professors Club - any exciting plans?

 We have worked on multiple deals over the last few months and will be exporting to 20 countries including USA, Canada, Brazil, India, Australia and a few countries in Europe in 2020.
 We are also branching into other spirits this year and are planning to build a second distillery in the US in 2021.